sapio-lang/sapio/docs/DEVELOPMENT.md

 This requires Python 3.
 The smoke test uses a temporary module cache and compares parsed JSON with checked-in expected results.
 It fails on CLI errors, malformed output, or a changed contract result.
 No jq or global module-cache setup is needed.
 The scripts use Cargo's default target directories.
+The WASM script also runs the inscription plugin's native artifact/signing tests and compiles a 521-byte inscription through the real guest ABI.
+See [inscription validation](INSCRIPTIONS.md).

 For a faster native compiler example: